 These figures are seasonally adjusted to remove natural, cyclical changes.
 Before adjustment, IVAs are usually highest in Q3 each year and so are adjusted downwards.
-In 2018 however, the unadjusted number of IVAs in Q3 was lower than in Q2, and this difference has been increased through the normal process of seasonal adjustment.
+In 2018 however, the unadjusted number of IVAs in Q3 was lower than in Q2 and Q4, and the disparity between Q3 and Q4 has been increased through the normal process of seasonal adjustment.